ibm-cloud-docs/openshift/openshift_cluster_access.md

 8. Verify that you are connected to the private network through a [VPN](/docs/infrastructure/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) connection.

 9. Log in to the cluster with the API key.
+Include `https://` and the port in the private service endpoint URL, such as `https://c100.private.us-east.containers.cloud.ibm.com:30113`.
     ```
     oc login -u apikey -p <API_key> --server=<private_service_endpoint>
     ```